@v0idd0/tabsnap.

 one engine, four shapes of output.

-feed it any tabs-shaped JSON. get back the format you want. no api call, no internet round-trip — just a tiny tool that does what it says.
+feed it any tabs-shaped JSON or browser-session dump. get back the format you want. optional tracking cleanup keeps pasted links tidy. no api call, no internet round-trip — just a tiny tool that does what it says.

 markdown